This series showcases angling history's masters of the waggler float technique, brought to you courtesy of author and angler Jim Baxter.

-It’s doubtful the term waggler would have appeared in the dictionary much before the 1980s or even later.
-A quick google search today reveals the following descriptions:
+It’s doubtful the term 'waggler' would have appeared in the dictionary much before the 1980s or even later.
+A quick Google search today reveals the following descriptions:

-Dick Bowker Junior, a top matchman from Leigh is credited with the origin of the name, observing how a peacock quill float waggled from side to side when hanging upside down from the line.
+Dick Bowker Junior, a top matchman from Leigh, is credited with the origin of the name, observing how a peacock quill float waggled from side to side when hanging upside down from the line.
 Who knows who first decided to fish with their float bottom only.

-In 2016 Jim released his book, 'The Rising Antenna, a waggler man’s journey', which contains the full story not only of the 12 waggler heroes Jim has chosen here, but of many other great float anglers that Jim encountered during his time in fishing.
-Jim has recently commenced work on a similar project covering the stick float.
+In 2016 Jim released his book, 'The Rising Antenna, a waggler man’s journey', which contains the full story not only of the 12 waggler heroes chosen here, but of many other great float anglers that Jim encountered during his time in fishing.
+Jim is now working on a similar project covering the stick float.

-Younger readers might never have heard of Jim Baxter the angler but he was a team member of the 1979 Barnsley Blacks First Division national winning team in 1979.
-He was picked for England trials in 1982, missing out on selection with the likes of fellow Yorkshireman Denis White who he beat off the next peg in that trial match.
-It was one of Jim’s waggler heroes, Kevin Ashurst some of the equally famous Benny who eventually won gold for England in the championship match itself.
+Younger readers might never have heard of Jim Baxter the angler but he was a team member of the 1979 Barnsley Blacks First Division National winning team in 1979.
+He was picked for England trials in 1982, missing out on selection with the likes of fellow Yorkshireman Denis White, who he beat off the next peg in that trial match.
+It was one of Jim’s waggler heroes, Kevin Ashurst, son of the equally famous Benny, who eventually won gold for England in the championship match itself.

 Despite Jim being a contender to represent his country, there are many good judges who take the view that Jim’s wife Lynne was the better of the two anglers in the Baxter household.

-Last date edited: 10 January 2019
+Last date edited: 6 January 2021